 Bellingham SeaFeast (September)

-This two-day event celebrates Bellingham’s maritime heritage legacy, bustling working waterfront, internationally renowned fishing and seafood industries, and culinary bounty.
+Celebrate Bellingham’s maritime heritage, working waterfront, renowned fishing and seafood industries, and culinary bounty.
 Enjoy live entertainment, seafood, and more.

 Whatcom Artists Studio Tour (October)